 Not only this, the lower the mileage, the less the engine has had to work over the years.
 Therefore, you can expect the car to require less maintenance but, this is the general rule of thumb rather than a hard and fast rule.

-The size of the vehicle can have a direct affect on the insurance group and fuel efficiency.
-A larger car will use more fuel, even to just move the car, so unless you really need the space of a large hatchback, estate car or SUV, you would be best to stick to a compact hatchback to keep costs down.
+The size of the vehicle can have a direct effect on the insurance group and fuel efficiency.
+A larger car will use more fuel, even to just move the car, so unless you really need the space of a large hatchback, estate car, or SUV, you would be best to stick to a compact hatchback to keep costs down.

 Larger vehicles use more fuel, especially when accelerating or stopping and starting, so driving in a city environment can drastically increase your fuel costs if you opt for a larger car.

 Newer cars often come equipped with a range of driver-assist features as standard, helping you navigate city centres or areas that are unfamiliar.

 As a new driver, these driver-assist features can help you get from A to B as stress-free as possible, especially on motorways where having multiple lanes of traffic can be overwhelming.